ehildenb/imp/fun.md

 ### Expressions

 We next define the syntax of arithmetic constructs, together with their relative priorities and left-/non-associativities.
-We also tag all these rules with a new tag, "arith", so we can more easily define global syntax priirities later (at the end of the syntax module).
+We also tag all these rules with a new tag, "arith", so we can more easily define global syntax priorities later (at the end of the syntax module).

 **TODO**: Left attribute on `_^_` and `_+_` should not be necessary; currently a parsing bug.
           The "prefer" attribute above is to not parse x-1 as x(-1).